pricesmith/pricesmith/README.md

 My name is Price.
 I'm pretty passionate about enabling people, societies, with tools-- tools that *actually* offer some sort of utility or knowledge to its users.
 Code is a great way to achieve that.
 This interest has brought me through a broad expanse of concepts, technologies, and ideas.

+This is not necessarily a professional tool for me.
+It's more a desk/personal workspace to tinker with interests, house builds, etc. Here's a little about what you'll see in this repo.

+Triplestore implementation research:
+akutan-analysis
+cayley-analysis
+akutan-rf

 <!-- Discovering more about the world.
 Making art more interesting. -->

 This readme is currently a wip.
 Bear with.